 Community Impact Grants

 The North Georgia Community Foundation started the Community Impact Grant program to improve lives in the region through effective grantmaking.
-The grant cycle is open each year between April 15 and June 30.
+The grant cycle is open each Spring.
 Read on for eligibility criteria, application instructions and deadlines.

 We look for grant partners that seek to leverage opportunities in the region where a moderate amount of grant money can achieve a significant result.
 And, we prioritize proposals from organizations with a well-planned approach to issues and needs, a demonstrated base of support, committed leadership, and the involvement of individuals with the skills necessary to carry out the work.
 We are interested in those organizations that can demonstrate they have planned their projects in light of overall community needs and that similar projects by other organizations do not duplicate the proposed services.
 A request which asks the Foundation to provide a portion of the support for a project will generally receive greater priority than one which looks to it as the single funding source.